michael-spengler/distributed-ledger-technology-hands-on-lecture/README.md

 # Distributed Ledger Technology Hands On Lecture
 **From theory to practice.**
 This lecture offers the chance to explore many key use cases of the Blockchain Technology as Distributed Ledger Technology.
-After your active participation you will be able to leverage your own creativity by prototyping key features enabling new business models.
+After your active participation you will be able to leverage your own creativity by prototyping key features enabling new business models & sustainable public goods.

 ## Exploration Goals
 ### Create Your Own Currency